 Standard household trash, such as paper, plastic, fabric, and yard waste are compactible.
 Guidelines for bulky disposal of compactible items are as follows:

-One cubic yard is seven or three cubic yards is 21 of the following:
+One cubic yard is seven of the following, while three cubic yards is 21 of the following examples:

 - 30 Gallon Trash Bags